Western Illinois University - Quad Cities - Academics

 People have many different reasons for deciding they want to become a counselor.
 Some people choose this career because they once had a good experience with a counselor during a difficult time in their own life and they want to "pay it forward."
 Another person may have done some volunteer work at a crisis hotline and realized that they enjoyed both the challenges and joys of working with clients facing difficult times.
 Yet another person may have been told that they are a good listener and they ought to consider working as a mental health professional.

 Whatever the reasons, individuals that choose to seek a career in counseling usually have one thing in common - a desire to help people work through life's challenges.
-Some individual want to work primarily with children or teens.
+Some individuals want to work primarily with children or teens.
 Others prefer to work with adults.
 Some want to work in specific settings, such as K-12 schools or college campuses.
 Others prefer to work in a community setting such as a mental health center or private practice setting.

 Counseling can offer the right individual a rewarding career path in a health profession that is growing.
-It requires a strong desire to interact with people, exceptional communication skills, and a ability to complete a graduate degree.
+It requires a strong desire to interact with people, exceptional communication skills, and an ability to complete a graduate degree.
 Choosing to become a professional counselor is a commitment to yourself, to others, and to society as a whole.

 ---Council for Accreditation of Counseling & Related Educational Programs